vladmandic/human/test/README.md

 ### NodeJS using TensorFlow library

+- Image filters are disabled due to lack of Canvas and WeBGL access
 - Face rotation is disabled for `NodeJS` platform:
   `Kernel 'RotateWithOffset' not registered for backend 'tensorflow'`
   <https://github.com/tensorflow/tfjs/issues/4606>

+### NodeJS with GPU acceleation using CUDA

 - Image filters are disabled due to lack of Canvas and WeBGL access

-### NodeJS with GPU acceleation using CUDA

 - Face rotation is disabled for `NodeJS` platform:
   `Kernel 'RotateWithOffset' not registered for backend 'tensorflow'`
   <https://github.com/tensorflow/tfjs/issues/4606>
-- Image filters are disabled due to lack of Canvas and WeBGL access

 ### NodeJS using WASM

 - Requires dev http server
   See <https://github.com/tensorflow/tfjs/issues/4927>
+- Image filters are disabled due to lack of Canvas and WeBGL access
 - Only supported input is Tensor due to missing image decoders
 - Warmup returns null and is marked as failed
   Missing native Image implementation in NodeJS